olafch/Http-App/README.md

-Whhen installed, add node_modules with npm i
+When installed, add node_modules with npm i